rolling-scopes-school/tasks/epam/async-race.md

 ### Basic Structure

-- Two main views: "Garage" and "Winners.
+- Two main views: "Garage" and "Winners."
-- Persistent state of user interface between switches, maintaining user input and pagination.
+- Persistent state of the user interface between switches, maintaining user input and pagination.
-- The race condition when switching between views can be handled to your liking (the race can be reset, continue, or stop).
-The main thing is to do it correctly.
+- The race condition when switching between views can be handled according to your preference (the race can be reset, continue, or stop).
+The main thing is to handle it correctly.

 ### Garage View